BingyaoHuang/single-shot-pro-cam-calib/README.md

 **To reproduce paper results please refer to [ismar18][5] branch.**

-**(Updated 10/16/2018: GUI released!
-We keep improving the calibration algorithm and now provide the users with a software written with MATLAB2018b app designer.)**
+**(Updated 04/03/2019: 3D reconstruction feature released.
+In the `Calibration` tab load a calibration yml file, then select a set in the images list and click `Reconstruct`).**

 ![calib](doc/app.png)